 Building For Life

-In March 2018 that value was acknowledged by the Government in a draft update of NPPF which recommends LPAs use it to achieve better design outcomes, confirmed in 2019 by the publication of the revised edition (page 39 paragraph 129).
-In 2019 Homes England adopted BFL12 as its principal test for whether proposals are of good enough quality to warrant land sales or investment support.
-A new iteration is due this winter that will help applications focus more on active travel, air quality and biodiversity.
-For now, the 2018 version is available as a free download below.
+In March 2018 the Government issued a draft update of NPPF which recommended LPAs use BFL12 to achieve better design outcomes.
+This was confirmed in 2019 when two further iterations of the NPPF cited Building for Life as a tool helpful for ‘assessing and improving design quality’ (page 39 paragraph 129).
+Homes England, the country’s national housing enabler, then adopted BFL12 as its principal test for whether proposals are of good enough quality to warrant land sales or investment support.
+It has now adopted BHL for the same.

 Most people do not like change, and a new housing development in your area can be a cause for concern.
 Will the development be unsympathetic to local the local area, or will it overstretch local facilities, and will there be any new homes for local people?

 Building for a Healthy Life is an initiative by the housing industry which attempts to address these concerns, by setting standards which developers have to meet in order to achieve planning approval.
 As such it has been adopted by many local authorities for planning approval.

 Homebuilders have to show that their sites have good pedestrian links to pre-existing communities and facilities so that people can walk to them – short car journeys are the only car journeys increasing in number.
 Walking is also vital for health.

 You can find out more about your local Built for a Healthy Life housing development and how it meets the Building for a Healthy Life criteria on this website.
 In short, a Built for a Healthy Life commended housing scheme aims to be a better neighbour.

 Why should I consider buying a home on a Built for Life commended development?